Pygmy rabbit: Food habits

-In southeastern Idaho, Green and Flinders found that pygmy rabbits ate big sagebrush throughout the year but in lesser amounts in summer (51% of diet) than in winter (99% of diet).
+In southeastern Idaho, Green & Flinders found that pygmy rabbits ate big sagebrush throughout the year, but in lesser amounts in summer (51% of diet) than in winter (99% of diet).
 Other shrubs in the area were consumed infrequently.
 Grass and forb consumption was relatively constant throughout the summer (39% and 10% of diet respectively) and decreased to a trace amount through fall and winter.
-Thickspike wheatgrass, bluebunch wheatgrass (Pseudoroegneria spicata), and Sandberg bluegrass were preferred foods in the summer.
+Thickspike wheatgrass, bluebunch wheatgrass, and Sandberg bluegrass were preferred foods in the summer.

 Predators

-Weasels (Mustela and Neogale spp.) are the principal predators of pygmy rabbits.
-Coyotes (Canis latrans), red foxes (Vulpes vulpes), American badgers (Taxidea taxus), bobcats (Lynx rufus), great horned owls (Bubo virginianus) and northern harriers (Circus hudsonius) also prey on pygmy rabbits.
+Weasels are the principal predators of pygmy rabbits.
+Coyotes, red foxes, American badgers, bobcats, great horned owls, and northern harriers also prey on pygmy rabbits.

-Listing status
+Conservation status

+Species-wide

-On September 26, 2007, Judge Edward Lodge of the United States District Court for the District of Idaho granted litigant party Western Watersheds Project summary judgment remanding the United States Fish and Wildlife Service 90-day finding denying conservationist parties' listing petition.
+In September 2007, Judge Edward Lodge of the U.S. District Court granted summary judgment to Western Watersheds Project, the litigant party, remanding the United States Fish and Wildlife Service 90 day finding denying conservationist parties' listing petition.
 The petition sought legal protection for pygmy rabbit as an endangered or threatened species.

+Though the pygmy rabbit is vulnerable to habitat destruction due to its reliance on big sagebrush, which can be destroyed in brush fires and cleared in agricultural developments, there are several healthy populations in relatively undisturbed regions.
+The IUCN assessed the pygmy rabbit as a least-concern species in 2016.

+Columbia Basin pygmy rabbit

+An isolated population of pygmy rabbits was known to live in the Columbia River drainage basin.
+This population of rabbits declined due to its small size and inbreeding, and the last purebred Columbia Basin pygmy rabbit died in 2008.
+Efforts to revive the population through interbreeding with the wider pygmy rabbit population were led by the Oregon Zoo, which produced 26 kits in 2009, up to a total of 76 across the known breeding populations.

+Results from 2011 through 2014 efforts were encouraging for recovery of the species to the state.
+WDFW developed techniques for breeding wild and captive-bred pygmy rabbits in protected semi-wild enclosures on wildlife areas to increase numbers of individuals for release.
+From 2011 to 2013, biologists translocated 109 pygmy rabbits from Nevada, Utah, Oregon and Wyoming to the breeding enclosures in Douglas and Grant Counties, along with the remaining captive rabbits.
+Today over 1,300 kits have been produced in the enclosures since 2011.
+This high production allowed for the release of over 1,200 rabbits to the wild on Sagebrush Flat Wildlife Area from 2011 through 2014.
+Due to this success, beginning in 2015, pygmy rabbits are being released into a second recovery area located on the private land of The Nature Conservancy Preserve in Grant County.
+Released pygmy rabbits are closely monitored to collect data on breeding, habitat use, survival, mortalities and other factors to modify reintroduction techniques and adaptively manage the newly-formed population.